-Use of statins or anti-cholesterol medications especially the LDL-lowering drugs helps reduce the risk of heart attack, stroke, and other consequences associated with atherosclerosis.
+The use of statins or anti-cholesterol medications especially LDL-lowering drugs helps reduce the risk of heart attack, stroke, and other consequences associated with atherosclerosis.
 However, they have no effect on the inflammatory risk associated with atherosclerosis, which requires a totally new therapeutic approach.

 A new Vanderbilt Study

 A research study published in Nature Communications journal by the authors Huan Tao and Jiansheng Huang of the Vanderbilt University School of Medicine, Department of Medicine, Division of Cardiovascular Medicine, and Atherosclerosis Research Unit along with their team claims to have found a scavenger molecule that may help reduce the inflammatory risks of atherosclerosis.